Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 {% endhighlight %}

-That is all that has to be done to have any plain old Java object (pojo) stored in any of Hazelcast's distributed data structures.
+That is all that has to be done to have any plain old Java object (POJO) stored in any of Hazelcast's distributed data structures.
-Following this branch of object serialization, reflection is used to both serialize (encode to binary) and deserialize (decode from binary) pojos.
+Following this branch of object serialization, reflection is used to both serialize (encode to binary) and deserialize (decode from binary) POJOs.
-This means, for serialization, that all fields of the pojo are written in to byte arrays via iterating over them via reflection.
+This means, for serialization, that all fields of the POJO are written in to byte arrays via iterating over them via reflection.
-Deserializaion requires the pojo to have an empty constructor so that the class may be created and all of non-transient fields filled via reflection.
+Deserializaion requires the POJO to have an empty constructor so that the class may be created and all of non-transient fields filled via reflection.

 Lets take a look at an example.

-Suppose we have the two following pojos.
+Suppose we have the two following POJOs.

 {% highlight java %}